|

 consideration of time and cost, mice reproduce quickly and are relatively

-In my dissertation research, I use the forward genetic approach to assess
+inexpensive to house.
+Dissertation research In my dissertation research, I use the forward genetic approach to assess

 and dissect genetic sources of variation in neuron number.
 I have focused on